Static Word Embeddings for Sentence Semantic Representation: Analysis

 \subsection{Effects of PCA}

-To investigate why PCA with ABTT is particularly effective on cross-lingual tasks, we analyse what information is encoded in the first two PCs and find that it captures the variance largely based on the \textit{language identity}.
+To investigate why PCA with ABTT is particularly effective on cross-lingual tasks, we analyse what information is encoded in the first two PCs, and find that it captures the variance largely based on the \textit{language identity}.
 To visualise this, we randomly sample 1,000 language-specific words/tokens from English and Japanese and plot their embeddings based on the values in the first two PCs (PC1 and PC2).
 The result is presented in \figref{fig:tsne-enja} (the leftmost plot), which clearly shows that the embeddings are separated based on language.
 Given this finding, we also visualise the embeddings using t-SNE \cite{tsne} before and after applying PCA wo/w ABTT, and the results are also shown in \figref{fig:tsne-enja}.
-We can see that the embeddings create language clusters before PCA and after PCA \textit{without} ABTT, but applying PCA \textit{with} ABTT renders the embeddings more language-agnostic by removing the language-identity components.
-We also observe the same trend in English--Chinese/German, as shown in Figures \ref{fig:tsne-enzh} and \ref{fig:tsne-ende} in Appendix.
+We can see that the embeddings create language clusters before PCA and after PCA \textit{without} ABTT, but applying PCA \textit{with} ABTT renders the embeddings more language-agnostic by removing the language-identity components.\footnote{We also confirm this finding by measuring the silhouette scores, which are: 0.10 before PCA; 0.11 after PCA w/o ABTT; and 0.02 after PCA w/ ABTT, respectively.} We also observe the same trend in English--Chinese/German, as shown in Figures \ref{fig:tsne-enzh} and \ref{fig:tsne-ende} in Appendix.
 Such language-specific dimensions can act as noise when measuring semantic similarity across different languages,\footnote{For instance, Japanese sentences with many English loanwords can have high similarities to English sentences regardless of the semantics.} explaining why ABTT is crucial in cross-lingual SWEs.
-Furthermore, this observation makes us wonder whether such language segregation also occurs in the mGTE embedding space; we investigate this and find that it does create language clusters at lower layers of Transformer, but generates more language-agnostic embeddings at higher layers.
+Furthermore, this observation makes us wonder whether such language segregation also occurs in the mGTE embedding space; we investigate this and find that it \textit{does} create language clusters at lower layers of Transformer, but generates more language-agnostic embeddings at higher layers.
 Since it deviates from the main subject of this study, we discuss more details in Appendix \ref{mgte_analysis}.